plausibility/blc-hash/README.md

   -u UPPER_BOUND, --upper-bound UPPER_BOUND
                         The upper bound at which we abandon the job (default:
                         1500000.0)
-  --debug               Spam the terminal with debugging text.
   -d DIFFICULTY, --difficulty DIFFICULTY
-                        The difficulty as reported by the server
+                        The difficulty as reported by the server -a ADDRESS, --address ADDRESS
+                        An address to send valid hashes to at a BLC server --server SERVER       The BLC server we're sending to.
+ADDRESS[:PORT] (default: bloocoin.zapto.org) --debug               Spam the terminal with debugging text.
 ```

 If it gets a hit, it'll create a file which ends in `.blc` so you can filter them and stuff.
+If you've given an address via the `-a` flag, it'll try and send working hashes to the given server.